KnowOneActual/bulletproof-video-playback/README.md

 Beau Bremer ([@KnowOneActual](https://github.com/KnowOneActual))

+## Philosophy

+> "What does this system need?" → Use that codec

+Instead of debating codecs, bulletproof asks the question:
+- Are you QLab on Mac? → Use ProRes Proxy
+- Are you streaming? → Use H.265
+- Are you long-term storage? → Use ProRes HQ

+Each profile is a prepackaged answer to that question.

 ## Contributing

 Contributions welcome!
 Please:
 1. Fork the repo
 2. Create a feature branch
 3. Add tests for new functionality
-4. Ensure tests pass and code is formatted
+4. Ensure tests pass and code is formatted with `black`
 5. Submit a pull request